 Gabriel Ciobanu, Ross Horne, and Vladimiro Sassone.
 A descriptive type foundation for RDF Schema.
 Journal of Logical and Algebraic Methods in Programming 85.5 (2016): 681-706.
 DOI:10.1016/j.jlamp.2016.02.006

-The first of the two papers provides a gentle introduction to consuming data on the Web called Linked Data and introduces a simple scripting language, with a conventional "prescriptive" type system, that makes the consumer's life easier.
+The first of the two papers above provides a gentle introduction to consuming data on the Web called Linked Data and introduces a simple scripting language, with a conventional "prescriptive" type system, that makes the consumer's life easier.

 The second of the two papers addresses more challenging aspects of RDF Schema types.
 The paper introduces a novel "descriptive" type system that evolves to describe data discovered at run-time by the Linked Data consumer.
 The descriptive type system can adapt to several modes of inference ranging from W3C standard compliant RDF Schema inference to something more accommodating.
 When the descriptive type system is unsure about the appropriate mode of inference, a warning with a menu of options is generated for the consumer reflecting the subjective nature of knowledge published on the Web.